 Time Limit for Completion of Requirements

-The maximum time limit for completing an MFA degree is seven years.
+The maximum time-limit for completing an MFA degree is seven years.
 This limit includes five years with two possible one-year extensions, available only upon approval.
 Upon written petition through the MFA Program Director, extensions may be granted by the Dean of the School of Graduate Studies.
-All work applied toward the degree, including work transferred from other institutions, cannot be more than seven years old when all degree requirements are fulfilled and you apply for graduation.
+All work applied toward the degree, including work transferred from other institutions, and cannot be more than seven years old when all degree requirements are fulfilled and you apply for graduation.

 (30 hours plus 18 hours of electives, for a total of 48 credit hours)